fuel-infra/jimmy/DEVELOPMENT.rst

 In this example if the validation fails, the method returns an error.

-Plugin should return dict with unique keys (if they aren't unique, jim will error about it).
+Plugin should return dict with unique keys (if they aren't unique, jimmy will error about it).
 This dict could be used in further steps by injecting merged dict of all returned values from all plugins.

 Example: